These pages serve as a repository of MKN Design Studio’s articles, client projects, independent work, and products. Careful—it may be a rabbit hole.

 Client Project

-I worked with Adrian Butler [AB] to create an illustrative Pegasus for Exhibit A—an innovative fashion and dance experience highlighting creativity and community through fashion + music.
+I worked with Adrian Butler [AB] to create this Pegasus for the Exhibit A brand.

 • + Concept Development